');

 About Long Beach, WA

-Long Beach is a small community in Washington with a population of 1,844 residents.
-The median household income is $51,125 per year, which is near the national average.
-The median age in Long Beach is 50.2 years.
+Long Beach is a small town located in Washington with a population of 1,844 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,125 per year, which is 32% below the national median of $75,149.
+The median age of 50.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Long Beach Ranks in Washington